 Depending on which method you choose, you may have to make payments on your loan straight away — which can be an issue if you don’t immediately turn a profit.
 Make sure to have a way to make the monthly payment when you have a slow month.
 With a home equity agreement, since the payment is provided upon the sale of the house or at the end of the agreement, you don’t have to make a monthly payment.
 But bear in mind that you’ll be making a big payment at the end.

 5. Gather the necessary documents

-Depending on which method you select, you’ll need to provide your servicer with documentation relating to your credit score, homeownership and taxes.
-Some banks will allow you to apply online — Unlock, for example, has a fully digital application and approval process.
+Depending on which method you select, you must provide your servicer with documentation relating to your credit score, homeownership and taxes.
+Some banks allow you to apply online; others require an in-person application.

 6. Apply and wait

 Once you’re ready, go ahead and apply.
 Your servicer may pre-qualify you for a certain amount, giving you a benchmark of how much cash you’ll receive.
 You’ll also have to undergo a house appraisal to determine how much the house is worth, alongside other possible application requirements.
 Depending on the method, it can take you anywhere from a couple of weeks to a couple of months to get your money.

 Yes.
 Your home’s equity — and the house and property itself — are all collateral if you take out a home equity loan or HELOC.